enketo/blog/_posts/2015-05-19-install-enketo.md

 grunt
 ```

-Further configuration could be done in step 15.
+The subsequent 'Local Npm module "..." not found' errors can be ignored as those modules are only used during development.
+Further configuration should be done in step 15.

 ### 7. Automatic Enketo Launch and Restart